Life Expectancy After a Stroke

 Survival rate by age:

-Check out this table – it breaks down the estimated expectancy, depending on your age:
+Take a look at this table — it shows the estimated lifespan based on your age:

 A number of factors can affect life: